 Return to Top

 The UA has a Pre-Health Professions Advising Center which provides advising services to students in all majors planning to pursue a health profession.
-The center's advisors can help you explore interests, skills, and goals and examine academic requirements for entrance to professional schools in medicine, dentistry, nursing, pharmacy, public health, and all health related professions.
-Individual advising, workshops, and informational resources are available to students and alumni as they prepare for the health professional school admission process.
+The Pre-Health advisors can help you explore interests, skills, and goals, and examine academic requirements for entrance to professional schools in medicine, dentistry, nursing, pharmacy, public health, and all health related professions.

 Return to Top

-You need to determine what admission’s tests are required by the program you are considering: GRE, LSAT, GMAT, MAT, MCAT, PCAT, DAT.
+You need to determine what tests are required for admission to the programs you are considering: GRE, LSAT, GMAT, MAT, MCAT, PCAT, or DAT.
 For some graduate programs, you may need to take the general GRE and then the subject test for your field.
-Make sure you find out what tests are required by the schools you are considering.
-Not all schools will require the same admission’s test, even for the same type of program.
+Find out what tests are required by the schools you are considering.
+Not all schools require the same test, even for the same type of program.